pbreedt/cloud-connect/README.md

 > A package to wrap services from different cloud providers in a common, simplified interface

 ## General info
-This main purpose of this package was to explore the different SDK's of AWS, GCP & Azure
+The main purpose of this package was to explore the different SDK's of AWS, GCP & Azure

 ## Technologies
 * Go - version 1.21.5